Apply many-to-many relationships in Power BI Desktop

 Then relate the two original tables to that new table by using common Many-1 relationships.

 You could leave the workaround table visible.
-Or you may hide the workaround table, so it doesn't appear in the Fields list.
+Or you might hide the workaround table, so it doesn't appear in the Fields list.
 If you hide the table, the Many-1 relationships would commonly be set to filter in both directions, and you could use the State field from either table.
-The later cross filtering would propagate to the other table.
+The latter cross-filtering would propagate to the other table.
 That approach is shown in the following image:

 A visual that displays State (from the CityData table), along with total Population and total Sales, would then appear as follows: